pavanaj/RoboshopGUI/README.md

 # RoboshopGUI
-C++ GUI Application to manage a Robot Workshop
+Inventory Management System for a Robot Shop.
+The application is an interface for recording and ordering robot parts, managing customers and sales associates, manager and administrative roles.

 CSE 1325 - Introduction to Object Oriented Programming

-Contributors:
+## Contributors:
 * Pavanaj Biyani
 * Kartik Gupta

-Requirements:
+## Requirements:
 * FLTK
 * C++ Compiler

-To execute the program:
+## To compile and execute:

 fltk-config --use-images --compile GUI.cpp